speakeasy-api/docs-md/README.md

 ## License

 This project is licensed under the **Elastic License 2.0**.
 See the [LICENSE](./LICENSE) file for full terms.

-## Contributing

-As this project is sunset, we are not actively accepting contributions.
-However, you are welcome to fork the repository and continue development independently according to the license terms.

-## Support

 This project is provided as-is without warranty or support.
 For historical documentation or questions, please refer to the codebase and existing documentation.